wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 WordPress 2.7 or higher
 PHP 5.1 or higher

+FTP install directions

+1. Log into your WordPress admin area.
+It should be at yourblogaddress/wp-admin/

+2. Expand on the "Plugins" entry under your dashboard and click on "add new".

+3. Search the plugins for "ezinearticles".

+4. You will see a list of plugins, look for "EzineArticles WordPress Plugin" and click the install link.

+5. If wordpress requires information for ftp, it will request it from you.
+If not, it will install our plugin and link you to page where you can activate the plugin.

+6. Activate the plugin.

+7. Once activated, go to the new EzineArticles menu in the sidebar and click 'Options' to enter your EzineArticles API Key, Username and Password.

+8. Push the 'Save Settings' button to save your information.

+Alternate install directions

 1. Download the plugin.
 There is a download button to the right.

 2. Unzip the `wp_ezinearticles.zip` file.

 3. Upload `wp_ezinearticles` directory (not just the files in it) to the `/wp-content/plugins/` directory on your WordPress blog.

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 5. Once activated, go to the new EzineArticles menu in the sidebar and click 'Options' to enter your EzineArticles API Key, Username and Password.

 6. Push the 'Save Settings' button to save your information.

 Installation Is Complete!